fastlib/fCWT/README.md

 Settings that may be specified at build time by using [CMake] variables are:
   1. the flag to build a shared library instead of static (default is on);
-  2. the flag to build Matlab MEX-files (default is off);
+  2. whether or not you want to use your own FFTW installation that you obtained via `brew` or `apt-get`;
+  3. whether or not you want to build the `BENCHMARK` target;
   3. installation directories.

 Details: